Angelike-EU/LibWoWUnit/doc/expect.md

 #### toBe or notToBe
 (Hamlet, William Shakespeare)

-In Jasmine we can use the **.not.** chain to negate an expectation, which is in Lua not possible, because the keyword not is a reseved word in luy syntax.
+In Jasmine we can use the **.not.** chain to negate an expectation, which is in Lua not possible, because the keyword not is a reseved word in lua syntax.

     expect(true).toBe(true); -- is ok
     expect(true).not.toBe(false); -- raise an runtime error